Most companies approach employee performance monitoring the wrong way. They either:

 Here’s how you can then structure effective KPIs:

-And make sure these KPIs are accessible to your team in real-time through dashboards or regular reports.
+Make sure these KPIs are accessible to your team in real-time through dashboards or reports.
 When employees can see their own performance data, they’re more likely to take ownership of their results.

 3. Review Work in Progress Regularly